rackerlabs/support-how-to/content/cloud-block-storage/minimizing-the-impact-of-cloud-block-storage-maintenance.md

 Rackspace occasionally performs maintenance to increase the stability and performance of the Cloud Block Storage platform.
-This article provides some tips for minimizing the imapct of maintenance on your environment.
+This article provides some tips for minimizing the impact of this maintenance on your environment.

 ###  How can I reduce the impact of the maintenance?